 Marketing margin is the profit earned by various market functionaries in moving the produce from the point of production till it reaches the consumer.
 It was calculated based on the formula given by Acharya and Agarwal (2004).

-Absolute margin of ith middleman (Ami)
+The absolute margin of ith middleman (Ami)

 Ami=PRi-(Ppi+Cmi)